 As previously explained on NPR’s The People’s Pharmacy, Dr. Greenblatt recommends a daily dose of rhodiola, because it’s super gentle and helps the mind focus.
 The amount of rhodiola in each cookie per this recipe averages out to less than 1/4th or 1/8th a teaspoon, which is a nice way to slowly integrate this supplement into your repertoire.

 Rhodiola is a powerful adaptogen that is also helpful for adults who find themselves suffering from burnout.
-It works particular well for people who are frazzled from too much multitasking, because it helps the body adapt to stress when consumed.
+It also works particularly well for people who are frazzled from too much multitasking, as it helps the body adapt to stress.

 Rhodiola can also help quell anxiety symptoms, and this recipe can handle even more rhodiola, for those who want an extra boost.
 I personally think the recipe can accommodate up to 3 Tablespoons of rhodiola powder before the flavor comes through.
 Of course, you can play around with the proportions to suit your taste– but I wouldn’t exceed 3 Tablespoons unless you want to make this cookie into a proper “supplement”.
 As always, check with your doctor before taking any new herbs and supplements.

 Love peanut butter and gluten-free baked goods?
 Then you’ll love our Dopamine-Enhancing Gluten-Free Peanut Butter Brownies.
 Or, take the G&L Peanut Butter Taste Test.